nnail0/cachelab-b-f25/datalab-b-exp.typ

 Lastly, correctness seem to be hit or miss.
 We were not able to get all three of the individual cases to cooperate with each other in the same function, begging the question about if registering three different functions would have been better.
 However, over three iterations, we were eventually able to get individual cases for all three.

 In addition to these main three cases, other basic conventions were followed.
 The code itself was readable and structurally legible, and the motivations behind implementing them were comprehendible.

-*nathan note*: elaborate more on the comparison between human and genAI code, strengths and weaknesses,
-- create csv with the results.
-- ask soraya about how to organize when chatgpt decided to make one large unit of a function.
-- maybe prompt more? see if there is more exploration to be had that could expand the story.

 == Exploratory Analysis and Discussion